1Euro7Cent/Mrballou-drawbot/README.md

 ## Important!

-I forgot to mention in the video that you can abort the print by pressing the `esc` key or `q`(defineable in the config.json).
+- I forgot to mention in the video that you can abort the print by pressing the `esc` key or `q`(defineable in the config.json).

+- Read the tos from the website you want to draw on.
+If the website disallows such things don't draw with the bot on it.

+## Additional info:

+- When you install an update i recomend deleting `guiConfig.json`.
+That makes shure that the gui is being displayed correctly.

+- You can redising the gui by editing the `guiConfig.json` file.
+The order of the array displays the order of the gui elemments.

 ## Installation